CRCM-T-ALL-grp/CD9/bulkRNAseq/README.md

 ## Overview

-This repository contains the code used to analyze bulk RNA-seq datasets.
+This repository contains the code and ressources used to analyze bulk RNA-seq datasets.
 It focuses on downstream statistical analysis and visualization starting from count matrices.

 The RNA-seq pre-processing (read QC, alignment, quantification) was performed separately